HeathersCodes/MF821/README.md

 # MF821
 Spring 2023, Math Finance, Boston University.
 This is not C++-Based but Python-Based course.
+Will get a paper account by an invitaion emails assuming being enrolled.

 ## My Goals for creating this respository
 1. Make common sense in Math Finance/Finance Engineering which means I wanna try focusing on finance intuition more than coding things.